slipstream/SlipStreamDocumentation/docs/developer_guide/running.rst

 SlipStream is composed of a number of services.
 This section describes how to start these services.

-Strarting the Ancillary SlipStream Service
+Starting the Ancillary SlipStream Service
 ------------------------------------------

 This service should be started first and includes additional resources, such